dinomoss/AWS-Scheduled-snapshot-with-retention-period/README.md

 # AWS scheduled snapshot with retention period

-This can help you create your own backups of all AWS instances for free.
+This can help you create your own backups of all AWS instances.

 ## First create scheduled snapshot.